karimarttila/kubernetes/simple-server/README.md

  The second option is usually how I do things in the AWS side but let's first use the easier solution 1.
 In the first option there are a couple of ways to provide the secrets to the application running in a Kubernetes cluster pod:

- 1. Somehow in the terraform configuration inject the secrets to AKS infra and the appication reads that secret there from the environment.
+ 1. Somehow in the terraform configuration inject the secrets to AKS infra and the application reads that secret there from the environment.
- 2. Add the secretes to Azure Key Vault and the application reads the secrets from the Azure Key Vault.
+ 2. Add the secrets to Azure Key Vault and the application reads the secrets from the Azure Key Vault.
 In this solution we still have to authorize the app to access the Azure Key Vault first.
  3. Inject the secrets as Kubernetes secrets to the Kubernetes cluster and the app running in pod reads the secrets from the Kubernetes environment as instructed in [Distribute Credentials Securely Using Secrets] (https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/).
  4. Just inject the secrets from sourced environmental variables to the temporary Kubernetes deployment file which is deleted right after deployment and the secret does not end up into Git repository but is safely in the home directory where it was sourced in the first place